THERAPY & SOUL

 You may think it's odd that this deep work in therapy can be done in a virtual format.
 You'll be surprised - it works.
 Video sessions can be just as effective as in person, and in some ways more so.

-It can be hard for some people to enter a new space with a new person and immediately be able to open up.
+It can be hard for some people to enter a new space with a new person and be able to open up.
 If you are able to do sessions in your home, you are already in an emotionally safe environment and thus can feel more comfortable.
-It takes away the nerves of what it will feel like to be in a new space.

 And the best part is that I get to see your space, your environment, even your pets!
 This way, the experience doesn't have to stay in the therapy room, you can bring it home with you.